lopera2025/MDA-Server/README.md

 ### Customizable Themes

 Choose from a variety of themes to match your style.
-Dark mode, light mode, and everything in between—make your workspace truly yours.
+Dark mode, light mode[Isn't available yet], and everything in between—make your workspace truly yours.

 ### User Experience Focused